With the release of macOS 10.15 Catalina, you’re probably wondering if your Adobe software will work in this macOS upgrade.

 Adobe posts a special “letter” about Catalina compatibility

 On October 10, 2019, Adobe posted A Letter to Our Photoshop Community in the official Photoshop user forum (Adobe Community).
 Adobe posted similar letters to the Adobe Communuities for Photoshop, Lightroom Classic, Lightroom, Bridge, and Photoshop Elements.
 This is not the typical Adobe tech note.
 Instead, it appears to be a response to the special challenges that users are experiencing when upgrading to macOS 10.15 Catalina without first checking their applications against the much stricter requirements that Apple has built into Catalina.
 It sounds like many users are contacting Adobe about Catalina blocking their older Adobe applications from opening, particularly Photoshop CS6, the final non-subscription version.
 (Note that although Photoshop CS6 is 64-bit, 64-bit compatibility is not the only tightened requirement in Catalina.)

-For older versions, meaning any version before Photoshop CC 2019, Adobe clearly states its recommendation in the Adobe document Photoshop and macOS Catalina (10.15):
+For older versions, meaning any version before Photoshop 2019, Adobe clearly states its recommendation in the Adobe document Photoshop and macOS Catalina (10.15):

 Adobe does not recommend that customers using old versions of Photoshop upgrade to macOS Catalina.

 Unfortunately, that includes Photoshop CS6, the last non-subscription version many users are choosing to stick with.

 Adobe Photoshop Elements and Premiere Elements